mattburnett-repo/create-flask-app/README.md

 # create-flask-app

 This project provides a command-line tool to scaffold a Flask app with specified modules (blueprints).
-It is based on the [Click](https://click.palletsprojects.com/en/stable/) CLI toolkit.
+It is based on the [Click CLI toolkit](https://click.palletsprojects.com/en/stable/) .
 This project generates the core files and directories required to set up a basic Flask application with modular blueprints.
-Basic database tables are created for each blueprint.
-Basic CRUD functionality for each module / blueprint is provided.
+Basic database tables are created for each blueprint, and CRUD functionality for each module / blueprint is provided.
+There is also a basic flash messaging system.

 The goal here is to reduce the amount of boilerplate effort required to start working on a small to medium size Flask project.
+The idea is that you start with a baseline app structure, by generating it.
+Once that's done, any changes you want are made to the generator code.
+You can iterate through the development process a little faster this way.

 This is the code for the CLI tool; you have to build it yourself, following the steps in the 'Installation' section, below (it's easy to do).